allymhong/allymhong.github.io/_posts/2022-09-19-twitter-to-fritter.md

 ## Planning
 _**Choosing Interviewees.**_ When choosing interviewees and thinking of matching criteria, I quickly thought of Chiara from Los Angeles and Gideon from South Korea, my good friends who are active Twitter users.

 * Chiara is a 21-yo fashionista studying nursing in Los Angeles.
 She's a writer who enjoys reading Twitter threads and occassionally posts.
 She's your go-to person for popular trends, styles, and news – and she stayed active on Twitter throughout COVID.
 Chiara has also been active on TikTok and Instagram.
+I planned to ask her specific questions on her usage of Twitter and various social media throughout a politically heightened time such as the rise of COVID, BLM protests, and the StopAsianHate movement.

 * Gideon is a 22-yo UCLA political science alumni from South Korea, well-versed in "Korean Twitter."
 He's also a prolific jazz musician, instrumentalist, and beat producer who has utilized social media to post music and create connections within the hip-hop and jazz scene.
-I knew that with his Twitter usage in the U.S. and South Korea, Gideon would have deep insight into the differences between the two Twitter cultures.
+I planned to delve into his different experiences within using Twitter in the U.S. and South Korea –  as he would have deep insight into the two Twitter cultures.

 [_**Interview Questions + Notes**_.](https://www.dropbox.com/s/a65kj2ra0tiyz5k/Interview%20Questions%20%2B%20Notes.pdf?dl=0){:target="_blank"} Not as organized as I'd like them to be - my handwriting was playing catch up with the interviewees' voices; thankfully they consented to recording, so I was able to backtrack and directly quote them.
 I also stuck loosely to the interview questions; because my interviewees and I were already close, I didn't need to "build rapport" from scratch – rather, I was able to kickstart into evoking stories after catching up with them.
 With these stories, I went with the flow and what questions felt right, rather than stick to the outline.

 ## Interview: Chiara
-> "Twitter makes me feel in touch with reality."
+> "Twitter makes me feel in touch with reality." - Chiara

 _**Summary.**_